ObiOne84/fitness-club/README.md

 > ```
 >
 > - The size of the join page was not responsive, therefore the css file had to be altered, and form, padding and marigns resized.
 > - The navigation button was wrapped in 'a' element.
-This not affected funtionality of the website, but was highlighted by W3C Validator.
+This not affected functionality of the website, but was highlighted by W3C Validator as an error.
 >
 > ```html
 > before: